cedar-policy/rfcs/text/0080-datetime-extension.md

 ### Errors

 All the extension functions proposed in this RFC will throw a type error at authorization time if called with the wrong type of arguments.
-Additionally, the `datetime` and `duration` constructors will return an error if the input string does not match the expected format, or if the internal representation of the value (a 64-bit signed int) would overflow. `.offset(duration)` will return an error if the resulting datetime would overflow.
+Additionally, the `datetime` and `duration` constructors will return an error if the input string does not match the expected format, or if the internal representation of the value (a 64-bit signed int) would overflow.
+The `datetime` constructor will also return an error if the input string refers to a non-existent calendar date (e.g., `"2025-02-31"`).
+Unlike some datetime libraries that perform [overflow normalization](#overflow-handling), this extension explicitly rejects such invalid dates.
+`.offset(duration)` will return an error if the resulting datetime would overflow.

 As noted above, strict validation will require passing literals to the `duration` and `datetime` constructors, and it will raise an error if those strings are malformed.
 Otherwise, validation is straightforward.